Work Disability Prevention Program

 Coordinator: P Loisel, MD

-Completion of this program will enable health or social professionals to hold positions as Return to Work experts, working closely with employers, public and private insurers or in independent practice.
+Completion of this program will enable health professionals and Master's level Social Workers to hold positions as Return to Work experts, working closely with employers, public and private insurers or in independent practice.

 - Return to Work Advanced Certificate Program – Two Years

 - Return to Work Advanced Certificate Program offered in conjunction with AECC/Bournemouth University Advanced Professional Practice Master's Program – Three Years

 For further details, please download the current CMCC Academic Calendar (PDF).